LidkeLab/BaGoL/README.md

 Data:
 dSTORM data of EGF receptors, DNA Origami and simulated 8-mer data.
 These data are used by the demos.
+More data are available at the Nature Communication website published along the paper.

 Demos:
 To run the demos open the scripts in MATLAB and run them or type the name of the scripts in a command window.